dog on a beach

 Residential properties

-Allowed to keep two dogs over the age of three months.
-You can apply to keep a third dog by submitting the appropriate form below
+Two dogs over the age of three months.
+You can apply to keep a third dog by submitting the appropriate form below.

 Special Rural or Rural properties

-Allowed to keep three dogs over the age of three months.
-You can apply to keep a fourth dog by submitting the appropriate form below
+Three dogs over the age of three months.
+You can apply to keep a fourth dog by submitting the appropriate form below.

 Wandering dogs